 The AER is the principal regulator responsible for all energy resource development in Alberta.
-It derives its authority from the Responsible Energy Development Act (Alberta) and a number of related statutes including the OGCA, the Oil Sands Conservation Act (Alberta), the Pipeline Act (Alberta) and the Environmental Protection and Enhancement Act (Alberta).
+It derives its authority from the Responsible Energy Development Act (Alberta) and a number of related statutes including the Oil and Gas Conservation Act (Alberta), the Oil Sands Conservation Act (Alberta), the Pipeline Act (Alberta) and the Environmental Protection and Enhancement Act (Alberta).
 The AER is responsible for ensuring the safe, efficient, orderly and environmentally responsible development of hydrocarbon resources, including allocating and conserving water resources, managing public lands, and protecting the environment.
-The AER's responsibilities exclude the functions of the Alberta Utilities Commission ("AUC") and the Alberta Land and Property Rights Tribunal (formerly the Surface Rights Board), as well as the Alberta Ministry of Energy and Minerals's responsibility for mineral tenure.
-The Alberta government has announced its intention to dissolve the Balancing Pool and reassign its responsibilities to other entities.
+The AER's responsibilities exclude the functions of the AUC and the Alberta Land and Property Rights Tribunal (formerly the Surface Rights Board), as well as the Alberta Ministry of Energy and Minerals' responsibility for mineral tenure.